come-maiz/tangamandapio/posts/gobot-snaps.md

 sudo gobot-blink-elopio
 ```

-Now my experiments will be to try to get rid of the `--devmode`.
-If you have
+Now my experiments will be to try make the snap more secure, with strict
-any questions or want to help, we have a
+confinement.
+If you have any questions or want to help, we have a
 [topic in the forum](https://forum.snapcraft.io/t/write-your-robots-in-go-with-gobot-and-distribute-the-software-as-snaps/1086).